Skip to main content

 That’s what makes it so dangerous.

-And if you’re a therapist, school counselor, or child-serving professional, you are often the only one who might catch it – or the first safe person a child might confide in.
+And if you’re a therapist, school counsellor, or child-serving professional, you are often the only one who might catch it – or the first safe person a child might confide in.

 In this essential training, you’ll join expert Dr. Kathryn Stamoulis who’s been featured in the Netflix docuseries Filthy Rich: Jeffrey Epstein as well as The New York Times, BBC, NPR and more.